 The graphics in this book are stunning.
 It is very detailed in every aspect of human anatomy and the benefits of each type of yoga.
 This book is different from others because it includes the chakras and bandhas.
 Making it a must-have for people who do yoga.
 It is also great for yoga teacher training programs.

 21. Yoga Body: The Origins of Modern Posture Practice by Mark Singleton

 In this book, Mark Singleton questions commonly held beliefs about yoga.
 And he presents a new way of understanding the practice.

 His controversial thesis is that modern yoga is largely derived from the spiritual aspirations of European bodybuilding and early 20th century women's gymnastics.
 This idea allows the author to explain how the common forms of yoga have become the popular phenomena that they are today in the Western world.

 Many have found the views presented in this book to offer an impressive study that sheds new light on yoga.
 It has led many people to change their beliefs on the origin of yoga and how they view it today.
 It is an easy and enlightening read.

 Final Thoughts on Best Yoga Books

 Do you practice Yoga?
 Have you read any of the best Yoga books on this list?
 Do you have any good advice for those who want to learn more about Yoga?
 Either the physical moves or the spiritual stuff.
-If so, please share your thoughts on Yoga or Yoga books in the comments section below.

 If you're looking for some yoga inspiration, check out collection of the best yoga quotes.